Yolean/ystack/README.md

 ## Cluster setup

 1. Provision
+   - Look for [bin](./bin)s named `y-cluster-provision-*`
+   - ... but note that all of them are hacks that you'll probably need to understand
+   - Provision rougly means setting up a new cluster for:
      - Kubectl access with current (or default) `KUBECONFIG`
      - Current user can configure rbac
      - A default namespace selected (not used yet)
      - Creates namespace `ystack`
      - Set up container runtime to support insecure pull from `builds-registry.ystack.svc.cluster.local`
+   - After provision the cluster should be ready to run Y-stack coponents.
+Unlike scripts, paths that support `apply -k` should be declarative resource config that you can re-apply and extend.
 2. Converge `kubectl apply -k converge-generic/`
    - The `converge-generic` kustomization sets `namespace: ystack`, but individual features only set namespace if thery have configuration that depend on a fixed namespace
-   - Actually we sort of depend on Kafka already: `kubectl create namespace kafka && kubectl apply -k kafka`
 3. Forward
    - port-forward the dev stack for local development
    - `sudo -E y-kubefwd svc -n ystack`